 The discussion to institute any automated system within an organization should revolve around some return on investment.
-A change in a system of any kind whether it is automated or not implies some effort, some cost, some expenditure of energy and resources.
+A change in a system of any kind whether it is automated or not implies some effort, some cost, and some expenditure of energy and resources.

 These costs could be hard costs such as the purchase of new equipment or new software or soft costs such as a temporary drop in efficiency while a new system is implemented.
 In order for it to be worthwhile to incur these costs, an organization must enjoy some future benefits from instituting a new system.

 When considering the automation of a timesheet management system, an organization should first determine what benefits timesheet management software brings.
-One of the easiest and most common places to look for these benefits is in existing costs of not having such a system now.
+One of the easiest and most common places to look for these benefits is the existing costs of not having such a system now.

 Here are a few indicators that your current system or lack of a system is costing your organization: